Connect with others who understand.

 What Is Stage 3 Ovarian Cancer?

 At stage 3, ovarian cancer has spread to other tissues in the abdomen.
 Cancer cells may or may not have spread to nearby lymph nodes (glands that fight infection and remove waste).
-They have not spread to distant organs outside the abdomen nor into the liver.
-Stage 3 ovarian cancer, also called stage III ovarian cancer, has several substages:
+They haven’t spread to distant organs outside the abdomen or into the liver.
+Stage 3 ovarian cancer (often written with Roman numerals: stage III ovarian cancer) has several substages:

-• Stage 3A1 — Cancer cells are in the ovaries, fallopian tubes, or peritoneum (the membrane that lines the cavity of the abdomen), and cancer has spread to nearby lymph nodes.
+• Stage 3A1 — Cancer cells are in the ovaries, fallopian tubes, or peritoneum (the membrane that lines the cavity of the abdomen) as well as in the retroperitoneal lymph nodes, but not distant organs.

 In addition to assigning a stage, doctors also determine the type of ovarian cancer.
 Stage 3 ovarian cancer is most often high-grade serous cancer.
-“Serous” refers to a thin membrane — such as the peritoneum — with cells that secrete a lubricating serous fluid.
+Serous (not “serious”) refers to a thin membrane — such as the peritoneum — with cells that secrete a lubricating serous fluid.

 Stage 3 Ovarian Cancer Treatments

 Stage 3 ovarian cancer is often treated with surgery, chemotherapy, or both.
-When recommending treatment options, your doctor will consider what type of cancer you have, how far your cancer has spread, whether all of your cancer can be removed, and whether you have other health problems.
+When recommending treatment options, your doctor will consider several factors.
+For instance, the type of cancer you have, how far your cancer has spread, whether all of your cancer can be removed, and your overall health.
 Stage 3 ovarian cancer can’t always be cured.
-In some cases, doctors use treatments to try to control cancer rather than to make it disappear completely.
+In some cases, doctors use treatments to try to control cancer or reduce symptoms rather than to make it disappear completely.

 Surgery for Stage 3 Ovarian Cancer

-There are several possible surgical procedures that can help treat ovarian cancer.
+Several possible surgical procedures can help treat ovarian cancer.
 Doctors may recommend some or all of these options:

 • Oophorectomy — Removal of the ovaries